olga-od-ua/hello_ireland/TESTING.md

 * If only one product is displayed after running a search query, the sorting dropdown is not disabled.

-* On the About Us page only 5 star reviews were selected.
-This was done for the business advertising purposes.
+* On the About Us page only 5-star reviews were selected.
+This was done for business advertising purposes.

 ## **[BACK TO TOP](#content-quick-links)** *